 Tracy Irby (Denton) served as guest speaker for a women’s luncheon hosted Wednesday, Nov.
 10, by the Palestine Area Chamber of Commerce.
 Irby talked about growth, marketing, and having it all.

 Tracy Irby (Denton) gave three presentations for Business Equity Week, hosted June 21-25 by the Fort Worth Library.
 Irby presented an Introduction to the TWU Center for Women Entrepreneurs (June 21), Funding Options for Women in Business (June 23) and Small Steps to Start a Business (June 25).

 Chemistry and Biochemistry

-Faculty members and a student are participating in panel discussions during the SENCER Summer Institute taking place online Aug.
+Faculty members and a student participated in panel discussions during the SENCER Summer Institute, which took place online Aug.
 5-22.
-Richard Sheardy (Denton) is a co-presenter of “The Role of Disciplines in Advancing Civic Engagement: Chemistry, Climate Change and Sustainability.”
-Nasrin Kohan (Denton) and Raven Gallenstein (student assistant, Denton) are among the presenters of “An Open Invitation for Leveling-Up with the Indigenous Knowledges, Engagements, and Experiences (’IKE2) Alliance.”
+Richard Sheardy (Denton) was a co-presenter for “The Role of Disciplines in Advancing Civic Engagement: Chemistry, Climate Change and Sustainability.”
+Nasrin Kohan (Denton) and Raven Gallenstein (student assistant, Denton) were among presenters of “An Open Invitation for Leveling-Up with the Indigenous Knowledges, Engagements, and Experiences (’IKE2) Alliance.”